 Even in the 1930s, the C1s were capable of feats despite their age.
 A notable run occurred in July 1936 and was recorded by Cecil J. Allen who said he wouldn't have believed his timings if someone had sent them to him.
 On at least three occasions he had to check that a second locomotive had not been added.
 The train was a large train of seventeen coaches and 585 tons running from Kings Cross to Edinburgh.
 The scheduled A3 failed at Grantham and was replaced by the Grantham pilot, C1.
 No. 4404.
 No. 4404 was 31 years old and not in the peak of condition.
 It was driven by R. Walker, who reportedly was not very experienced with the C1 class.
 No. 4404 took three attempts to start the train, but managed to reach Selby in 67 minutes and 41 seconds.
 Over sixty miles had been covered at an average of 64mph.
 A slow finish brought the train into York at 87 minutes 40 seconds, versus a schedule of 90 minutes.
 Over two minutes were taken off the schedule when the circumstances would have justified a late arrival of 20 minutes or more!

 During wartime, the C1s were seen more often north of York, and occasionally they were seen north of Newcastle.
 Wartime shortages of staff, materials, and spare parts took their toll on the C1s and their condition deteriorated quickly.
 Withdrawal of the standard C1s started in 1943, and speeded up with the post-war production of Thompson B1s.
 Seventeen C1s survived into BR ownership (1948).
+Although all seventeen were allocated BR numbers, only No. 62822 received it.
 The last C1 was withdrawn in November 1950.
 The very first C1, No. 251, has survived into preservation.

 The C1 class experienced a high degree of development, resulting in five different cylinder arrangements, and four different superheater arrangements, during their time with the LNER.
 Hence, the boiler parameters have been listed in a separate table to the main locomotive parameters.
 The LNER never issued a diagram for the remaining saturated C1s and these are not listed here.